-intersect returns a Vector object obtained by keeping only the elements in x that are also in y. setdiff returns a Vector object obtained by dropping from x the elements that are in y. setequal returns TRUE if x and y contain the same sets of vector elements and FALSE otherwise.
+intersect returns a Vector object obtained by keeping only the elements in x that are also in y. setdiff returns a Vector object obtained by dropping from x the elements that are in y. setequal returns TRUE if x and y contain the same sets of vector elements and FALSE otherwise. union, intersect, and setdiff propagate the names and metadata columns of their first argument (x).

-88 zip-methods
+zip-methods 81